Jane Hunt Interview

 AM: “Turn here, turn here!
 Oh no, don’t turn here!”
 The whole thing about a surprise party, as far as I can see, is the irony of everybody doing a number on the person, and the person not knowing it.
 It’s a combination of love and hostility.
 Very New York.

-JH: In the meantime Kate [Richard’s sister] was distracting me.
+JH: In the meantime Kate [Hunt’s sister] was distracting me.
 “Take your glasses off, you don’t want to go out there with your glasses on.”
 So they took my glasses off.

 JH: I looked out in the audience, there were two friends of mine from high school.